e-gov/GOVSSO/TechnicalSpecification.md

 ### 7.1 Verification of the ID Token and Logout Token

 The client application must always verify the ID Token and Logout Token.
-The client application must implement all the verifications based on OpenID Connect and OAuth 2.0 protocols [[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] and [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)].
+The client application must implement all the verifications based on OpenID Connect ([[OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html)] and [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)]) and OAuth 2.0 protocols ([OAUTH](https://tools.ietf.org/html/rfc6749)).

 The client must verify token’s: